Delivery options

 Is this the right fit for me?

-- the desire to learn new technology and production trends
+- willingness to learn new technology and production trends

-- the ability to estimate and measure size and lengths accurately and do precise work
+- ability to accurately estimate and measure sizes and lengths for precise work

-- the ability to work independently at tasks that require a high level of concentration and physical effort
+- Capacity to work independently on tasks that require high concentration and physical effort

-- the stamina to stand for long periods of time
+- endurance to stand for long periods of time

 - a commitment to safe work habits